doesnotsitproperly/clear-skses/README.md

 Options:
 h, help    Display this info
-l, list    List files that get deleted q, quiet   Do not display any output besides errors (overrides l/list)
+l, list    List files that get deleted no-wait    Do not wait for input before program ends q, quiet   Do not display any output besides errors (overrides l/list)
 Note: All options must be preceded by - or --
 ```